-Regardless of size, businesses are often at risk of data breach and hacking activities.
+Regardless of size, businesses are often at risk of data breaches and hacking activities.
 While small businesses can fall after a serious attack, established enterprises can lose valuable data—along with the trust of their shareholders—which can be just as devastating.
 Simply put, cybersecurity has to be one of the main priorities of all businesses.
 Here are some common and hidden threats that can put your online security in jeopardy:

 Why do I need cybersecurity and how can it affect security?

 Determine what sets your business apart from your competitors.
 That way, you will know which areas should be protected.
-Once you determine which aspects are most important, IT and security can work together and come up with appropriate defense against malware and hackers.
+Once you determine which aspects are most important, IT and security can work together and come up with an appropriate defense against malware and hackers.
 This will also help you figure out where you can expect threats and will aid you in throwing off attacks and preventing more in the future.

 Can we protect ourselves when an attack occurs or do we need help?